-8.7 Hedgerow vegetation must be maintained so that it is kept clear of the visibility splay both where the access joins Sandy Lane and where Sandy Lane meets Norwich Road.
+8.7 Hedgerow vegetation must be maintained so that it is kept clear of the visibility splay where the access joins Sandy Lane.

 8.8 Working and restoration proposals should take into account the potential impacts on the wider landscape.